SEMICeu/SDK-Solid/README.md

 # Solid-SDK
-This repository contains an [SDK](https://github.com/SEMICeu/SDK-Solid/tree/main/sdk) and demo of the Solid protocol that reuses the SDK.
+This repository contains an [SDK](https://github.com/SEMICeu/SDK-Solid/tree/main/sdk) based of the Solid protocol and [demo](https://github.com/SEMICeu/SDK-Solid/tree/main/demo) that reuses the SDK.
-The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod.
+The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod and Identity Providers.

 The user has to perform these 2 first functions to be able to manage data: